l-t-m-f/Game-of-Life-NCurses/README.md

-# C_NCurses_GameOfLife
+# Game of Life

 Game of Life with NCurses implemented in C for Windows.
+Émile Fréchette